mvlabat/runner-prototype/ARCHITECTURE.md

 network system `NetworkMessageSystem` (handling actions) and network systems for frontend and backend as well (handling authentication, pinging and other messages for maintaining connection).

-#### Math
-For easy type conversions between three.js and paper.js a common math library was introduced.
-It provides wrapper types for paper.js that are used in game logic and gives convenient method for converting those to three.js types (for rendering).
-See `./common/Math` and `./frontend/Utils/ThreeConverters.js`.

 #### Bottle of Muddle (dependency injection)
 In order to maintain dependency injection easier, bottle.js library is used.
 In muddle.run